saint0x/symphony-sdk/docs/RUNTIME.md

 - **Provider Registration (`registerProvider`)**: Allows adding or updating provider configurations.
 For OpenAI, it ensures the environment API key is used.
 - **Provider Retrieval (`getProvider`)**: Gets a provider instance by name or the default.
 - **Request-Specific Configuration (`complete`, `completeStream` methods)**:
     - If an `LLMRequest` includes `llmConfig` (for overriding model, temp, etc., for that specific call), the `LLMHandler` currently re-registers (effectively updates) the provider instance with these temporary settings before the call and then uses that updated instance.
-This means a request-specific config temporarily alters the shared provider instance. *Note: A more advanced system might clone a provider or apply overrides without mutating the shared instance if true request isolation is needed without re-registration.* The current approach implies that sequential calls with different `llmConfig`s will use a provider reflecting the latest `llmConfig` passed through `registerProvider`.
+This means a request-specific config temporarily alters the shared provider instance. *Note: A more advanced method might be to clone a provider or apply overrides without mutating the shared instance if true request isolation is needed without re-registration.* The current approach implies that sequential calls with different `llmConfig`s will use a provider reflecting the latest `llmConfig` passed through `registerProvider`.

 ## 4. System Prompt Assembly